 Cause: Dry Sewer Trap or Sewer Leak

-If you think your sewer trap is dry, you can try pouring some water down the floor drain in your basement.
-If that doesn’t fix the problem, you might have a sewer leak, so you’ll want to contact a company that handles sewer line repair.
+If you suspect your sewer trap is dry, you can try pouring some water down the floor drain in your basement.
+If that doesn’t fix the issue, you might have a sewer leak, so you’ll want to contact a company that handles sewer line repair.

 5. Furnace Smells Musty